fitowashere/holbertonschool-cyber_security/network_security/0x04_nmap_live_hosts_discovery/README.md

 # Host Discovery with Nmap

-This project demonstrates various network host discovery techniques using Nmap.
-We explore six distinct scanning methods operating across different layers of the OSI model: ARP scanning at Layer 2, ICMP-based scans at Layer 3, and TCP-based scans at Layer 4.
-Each method provides unique advantages and is suited for different network scenarios.
+This project explores network host discovery using various Nmap scanning techniques.
+We implement different methods operating across multiple layers of the OSI model: ARP at Layer 2, ICMP at Layer 3, and TCP/UDP at Layer 4.
+Each technique offers unique advantages and suits different network scenarios.
+Additionally, the project includes a practical CTF challenge focusing on UDP service enumeration.

 ## Script Overview